 - required licenses (for branded toys).

-While importing any merchandise from China, it is necessary to check the customs tariff and be prepared for paying needed fees.
+While importing any merchandise from China, it is necessary to check the customs tariff and be prepared to pay fees.
 In this matter, the Integrated Tariff of the European Communities (TARIC) run by the Directorate-General for Taxation and Customs Union might be of great help.
 Using the system is free of charge.